yosemitebandit/vebsite/content/notes/endaga.md

 The founding team was acquired by Facebook, but we all parted on good terms.
 Definitely looking forward to what they do next with the team in Menlo Park!

+Update!
+The Endaga work is part of [Facebook TIP](http://telecominfraproject.com) and the software should be open sourced before too long!